If a tool requires a constant that is not configured, the tool will not be available to the LLM.

 Weather API Example

-Consider a weather MCP server requiring a paid API key to fetch weather data for specific cities:
+Consider a weather MCP server requiring a paid API key to fetch weather data for specific cities:- The MCP server developer creates a

 getWeather